 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Patients presenting with a history of blackouts, faints or collapse need careful evaluation to assess the precise nature of the problem.
-A thorough history and examination are essential to assess the risk of a serious underlying disorder and to guide further investigations and management.
+This is essential so as to assess both the risk of a serious underlying disorder and also the risk of recurrence and subsequent injury.

 - Neurally mediated syncope (NMS) - also called reflex syncope: